An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Generalizations and applications

 independently of the specific form of $a$ or $\Psi$ (and hence independently of the shape of the obstacle).
-Inserting these into Equation~(\ref{eq:Babeta_from_Brhoz}) and solving for the desired poloidal field components (\ref{eq:Brhoz_deltas}) provides the latter as
+Then, inserting these expressions into Equation~(\ref{eq:Babeta_from_Brhoz}) and solving for the desired poloidal field components (\ref{eq:Brhoz_deltas}) results in

 with the determinant